What Is the Alkaline Diet?

 • Day 7: Unlimited fruits and vegetables; unsweetened fruit juice, fruit smoothie; chopped cucumbers and tomatoes with olive oil

-What Can You Eat
+What Can You Eat on the Alkaline Diet

-The basic premise of the alkaline diet is to eat foods ranking high on the pH list and fall within the acceptable ranges for protein, fat, and carbs.
+The basic premise of the alkaline diet is to eat foods ranking high on the pH list and fall within the acceptable ranges for protein, fat, and carbohydrates.
 You don’t need to follow any specific foods or eat a certain times; you simply need to eat foods that tip your pH balance into alkaline levels.

 Fruits